-The International Safety Equipment Association has prepared this use and selection guide to provide practical, hands-on guidance for fall protection users and administrators in their selection, use, maintenance and inspection of fall protection equipment.
-Information in this guide is based on OSHA regulations and ANSI standards pertaining to fall protection, and was provided by members of the ISEA Fall Protection Group.
+The Fall Protection Group of the International Safety Equipment Association has prepared this use and selection guide to provide practical, hands-on guidance for fall protection users and administrators in their selection, use, maintenance and inspection of fall protection equipment.
+Information in this guide is based on OSHA regulations and national consensus standards in North America pertaining to fall protection.
+While the guide does not attempt to describe fall protection globally, it includes links to information on fall protection regulations and standards around the world.